cair/fast-tsetlin-machine-in-cuda-with-imdb-demo/README.md

 # Tsetlin Machine with Bitwise Operators Implemented in CUDA

+A CUDA implementation of the Tsetlin Machine (https://arxiv.org/abs/1804.01508) using bitwise operations for increased learning- and classification speed.
+On the IMDB dataset, the bit manipulation leads to approx. 50 times faster learning compared to the vanilla Cython (https://github.com/cair/TsetlinMachine) and C (https://github.com/cair/TsetlinMachineC) implementations.

 ## Bit-Based Representation and Manipulation of Patterns

 The Tsetlin Machine solves complex pattern recognition problems with propositional formulas, composed by a collective of Tsetlin Automata.
 In this implementation, we express both inputs, patterns, and outputs as bits, while recognition and learning rely on bit manipulation.
 Briefly stated, the states of the Tsetlin Automata are jointly represented using multiple sequences of bits (e.g., 8 sequences to represent an 8 bit state index).
 Sequence 1 contains the first bit of each state index.
 Sequence 2 contains the second bit, and so on, as exemplified below for 24 Tsetlin Automata: